Reusing Previous Computations

 The if check avoids printing during initial page layout, so it will only show how well our invalidation optimizations are working.
 The fewer prints you see, the fewer fields change and the more work we should be able to skip.

-Try editing some text with contenteditable on a large web page (like this one)—you’ll see a screenful of output, thousands of lines of printed nonsense.
+Try editing some text with contenteditable on a large web page (like this chapter)—you’ll see a screenful of output, thousands of lines of printed nonsense.
 It’s a little hard to understand why, so let’s add a nice printable form for ProtectedFields, plus a new name parameter for debugging purposes:Note that I print the node, not the layout object, because layout objects’ printable forms print layout field values, which might be dirty and unreadable.

 class ProtectedField: